 Outside the beloved Valley Art cinema, site of many of my earliest artsy film outings as well as my one and only "Rocky Horror" experience in high school.
 Sadly, this historic movie house is one of the few remaining establishments on Mill Avenue in Old Town Tempe from before it was decimated by (a revolving door of) chain stores (there's now a Hooters just a stone's throw away).
-It's bad enough that Roads to Moscow, the Q N Brew and Graffiti's -- the club I was at the night we found out Andy Warhol had died -- are long gone.
+It's bad enough that Roads to Moscow, Panic City!, the Q N Brew and Graffiti's -- the club I was at the night we found out Andy Warhol had died -- are long gone.
 But even the longtime local favorite Coffee Plantation -- where I frequently did my homework while attending Arizona State University -- has closed (enter Five Guys).
 Now I have a better idea of how Chrissie Hynde felt when she sang "My City Was Gone."

 Circa 1985: Latch-key child outside Graffiti's, a few years before the fire at Stan's Metro Deli would destroy the place